beasghoshdastidar/AI-LAB-/README.md

 # AI-LAB-
-Work is done i lab class.
+Work is done in lab class.